aeris-lab/mic-dp/README.md

 <img src="aires-lab.png" alt="AERIS Lab at UW Tacoma" width="160" align="left"/>

 <div align="justify">
-This work is conducted and supported by [AERIS Lab](http://faculty.uw.edu/ealmasri) at the University of Washington Tacoma.
+This work is conducted and supported by [AERIS Lab] at the University of Washington Tacoma.
 At the AERIS Lab (AI & Embedded Research in Intelligent Systems), we advance the frontier of intelligent, secure, and networked technologies for the Internet of Things (IoT), edge computing, and cyber-physical systems.
 Our mission is to design, develop, and deploy scalable AI-driven architectures that enable real-time decision-making, privacy-preserving analytics, and seamless integration of sensing, computing, and communication.
 We emphasize responsible AI, sustainability, and societal impact through interdisciplinary research in smart infrastructure, embedded intelligence, and trustworthy computing.
+For more information, please visit: http://faculty.uw.edu/ealmasri
 </div>